Spring Garden Revival

 Optimal Seeding Windows & Weather Timing for Plainville's Growing Season

-The most successful lawn establishment in Plainville occurs with fall seeding, ideally from late August through September, when soil temperatures are favorable and weed pressure is low.
+The most successful lawn establishment in Plainville occurs with fall seeding, ideally from late August through September, when soil temperatures are favorable and weed pressure is reduced.
 Spring seeding is an alternative, best performed from mid-April to early May after the ground has thawed.
-For ryegrass and fescue, soil temperatures should be 55-65°F; for bluegrass, 60-70°F is optimal.
-Avoid seeding during the hot summer months due to increased disease risk and drought stress.
-For up-to-date weather and soil temperature data, consult the National Weather Service Boston/Norton or National Weather Service Albany.
+For cool-season grasses, target soil temperatures of 55-65°F for ryegrass and fescue, and 60-70°F for bluegrass.
+Avoid seeding during the hot summer months (July-August) due to increased disease risk and drought stress.
+Monitor local weather conditions using the National Weather Service Boston/Norton or National Weather Service Albany for optimal timing.

 Plainville Water Management Guidelines & Restrictions for New Lawn Irrigation